lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 ## W3C HTML Validator
 The one with all the questions - 'Friends' interactive trivia website returned no errors or warnings when tested using the W3C HTML Validator tool.

-There was originally a contrast error on the Play Page caused by the blue and yellow coloured dots in the site title, which was subsequently resolved (see [Resolved Bugs](#resolved)).

 ### Homepage
 <h2 align="center"><img src="../assets/readme-images/homepage-html-validation.png" alt="screenshot of Homepage html validation"></h2>